 The Route.
-Some 778km long, starting either in Saint-Jean-Pied-de-Port (“St. John at the Foot of the Pass”) on the French side of both the mountains and the border or 27km later in Roncesvalles (Roncevaux in French, the “Valley of Thorns”) in Spain.
-It passes through Pamplona, Puente la Reina, Estella, Logroño, Burgos, León, Astorga, Ponferrada and Sarria before it reaches the “City of the Apostle” in the western reaches of Galicia.
+Some 778km long, starting either in the medieval French town of Saint-Jean-Pied-de-Port or over the border, 27km later, in Roncesvalles (Roncevaux in French) in Spain.
+It passes through Pamplona, Puente la Reina, Estella, Logroño, Burgos, León, Astorga, Ponferrada and Sarria before it reaches Santiago in Galicia.
 The route takes, on average, 4 – 6 weeks to walk.

 Waymarking.
-The route is extremely well-waymarked throughout (but only in one direction) with yellow arrows painted on rocks, trees. buildings etc., as well as with plaques and signposts bearing stylised shell symbols and the Council of Europe blue and gold shell logos.
+The route is extremely well-waymarked throughout (but only in one direction) with yellow arrows painted on rocks, trees. buildings etc., as well as with plaques and signposts bearing stylised shell symbols and the blue and gold shell logos implemented by the Council of Europe.

 Terrain.
-Varied, beginning with the ascent and/or descent of the Pyrenees then passing through the undulating meseta (tableland) of the central part of the route between Burgos and León.
+Varied, beginning with the ascent and descent of the Pyrenees then passing through forest, hills, countryside and the undulating meseta (tableland) of the central part of the route between Burgos and León.
 After that the camino enters the Montes de León with some of its formerly abandoned villages now come back to life before entering Galicia, green, wooded and criss-crossed with old walled lanes.
-For a height profile of the route (as well as a list of the stages), go to www.godesalco.com/iphp/perfil.php
+For height profiles of the route (as well as a list of the stages), go to https://www.gronze.com/camino-frances

 Weather/When to go.
-The route is normally practicable (though not necessarily recommended) throughout the year.
+The route can be done (though not necessarily recommended) throughout the year.
 It is likely to snow in the Pyrenees, the Montes de Oca (before Burgos) and parts of the Montes de León and Galicia in winter and early spring.
-It also rains heavily in Navarre at that time and you can, unfortunately, expect torrential rain in Galicia at any time of the year, even during July and August.
-Most parts of the route are extremely hot in the summer.
-April-June and September-October are recommended.
+The rainiest time of year is typically spring; although the microclimate in Galicia means it can rain heavily at all times of the year.
+Many northern Europeans choose to go in spring or autumn to avoid the extremes in temperature.
+If you do go in winter, also bear in mind there may be fewer pilgrim hostels open.

 Accommodation.
-Plentiful, at very frequent walking distances along the way, and of all types: refugios (pilgrim-only accommodation). hostales, pensiones, casas rurales (B&B) etc., plus some campsites (summer only).
-For a description of all the refuges on the Camino Francés, consult the CSJ Guide available from our bookshop.
+Plentiful, at very frequent walking distances along the way, and of all types: refugios (pilgrim-only accommodation), hostales, pensiones, casas rurales (B&B) etc., plus some campsites (summer only).
+For a description of all the refuges on the Camino Francés, see the CSJ Guide available from our bookshop.

 Discussion Forum.
 Visit the Camino de Santiago Forum to join in the current conversation.